Skip to main content

 $60 to $65 per year (base) · 2 to 3 weeks

-We are working through every state.
-If your state is not listed yet, the underlying framework is similar: a state or county Mobile Food permit, a commissary agreement, a plan review, and a food-safety certification.
-Use one of the published guides as a reference while we finish yours.
+If your state is not listed, the underlying framework is similar: a state or county Mobile Food permit, a commissary agreement, a plan review, and a food-safety certification.
+Use one of the published guides as a reference for how the pieces fit together.

 AlabamaAlaskaArizonaArkansasCaliforniaConnecticutDelawareFloridaHawaiiIdahoIndianaIowaKansasKentuckyLouisianaMaineMarylandMississippiMissouriMontanaNebraskaNevadaNew HampshireNew JerseyNew MexicoNew YorkNorth DakotaOklahomaRhode IslandSouth CarolinaSouth DakotaTennesseeTexasUtahVermontVirginiaWest VirginiaWisconsinWyoming